P-Edwards/TDAExplore-ML/README.md

 Installation
 ---------------------------
-Install TDAExplore-ML using the included script install.R.
-From the command line, make sure that this package's root directory is the working directory (using `getwd()`  and `setwd()` in R).
+Install TDAExplore-ML using the included script `install.R`.
+If installing from the command line R interpreter, make sure that this package's root directory is the working directory (using `getwd()`  and `setwd()` in R).
 Then run:

 ``` sh
 	R
 	> source("install.R")
 ```
-Similarly, from RStudio, check that the working directory is this package's root directory.
-Then run:
+Alternatively, from RStudio, check that the working directory is this package's root directory.
+Then run in the following command in the console:

 ```R
 source("install.R")